MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-delta-lake.md

 Delta Lake is an open-source project that enables building a lakehouse architecture on top of data lakes.
 Delta Lake provides ACID (atomicity, consistency, isolation, and durability) transactions, scalable metadata handling, and unifies streaming and batch data processing on top of existing data lakes.
 Azure Synapse Analytics is compatible with Linux Foundation Delta Lake.
 The current version of Delta Lake included with Azure Synapse has language support for Scala, PySpark, and .NET.
 More information: [What is Delta Lake?](/azure/synapse-analytics/spark/apache-spark-what-is-delta-lake)

 Apache Parquet is the baseline format for Delta Lake, enabling you to leverage the efficient compression and encoding schemes that are native to the format.
 Parquet file format uses column-wise compression.
-It is efficient and saves storage space.
+It's efficient and saves storage space.
 Queries that fetch specific column values need not read the entire row data thus improving performance.
 Therefore, serverless SQL pool needs less time and fewer storage requests to read the data.

 ## Prerequisites